datagrovecr/DGCR_Blog/blogPosts/october17th.md

 > VitePress is future-oriented: VitePress only targets browsers that support native ES module imports.
 It encourages the use of native JavaScript without transpilation and CSS variables for theming.
 > You can find more info here: https://vitepress.vuejs.org/guide/what-is-vitepress

+[//]: <This section about the improvements of Vitepress over VuePress use a lot of technical terminology.
+This isn't very accessible to the newer programmer or someone that doesn't know a lot about creating web sites.
+Can you restate these in your own less technical words?>

 ### What specifically do I use vitepress for?
-I am using Vitepress to specifically work on creating a website, with only Vitepress I have the chance to create and design a functional site, in my case, a blog site in wich the developers can upload their own blogs with information about on what are they working, how they solve a problem or any other idea o documentation.
+I am using Vitepress to specifically work on creating a website, with only Vitepress I have the chance to create and design a functional site, in my case, a blog site in which the developers can upload their own blogs with information about what are they working on, how they solved a problem or any other ideas or documentation regarding their work.

-This website will be for Datagrove CR, and my inspiration is from the [Vue blog](https://blog.vuejs.org/) that is also built with VitePress, this site use Vitepress and other element and lenguaje like css, but the idea for now is only use Vitepress and markdown.
+This website will be for Datagrove CR, and my inspiration is from the [Vue blog](https://blog.vuejs.org/) that is also built with VitePress, this site use Vitepress and other element and languages like css, but the idea for now is only use Vitepress and markdown for the blog site.
 ![image](https://user-images.githubusercontent.com/110420288/196104431-971f6b47-53e8-4735-a3de-33e1b8433a4e.png)

 ### Challenges I have faced

-Understand what is Vitepress, how it work and learn how to use it.
+Understanding what is Vitepress, how it works and learn how to use it.
-Creat a project from scratch was complicated, because I had never created one, so I didn’t know witch files I had to add, like the `.gitignore`.
+- Creating a project from scratch was complicated, because I had never created one, so I didn’t know which files I had to add, like the `.gitignore`.
-Understad the code, I try to study, practice and test different code from different websites.
+- Understanding the code, so I tried to study, practice and test different code from different websites.
-Another challenge related to the previous point, was find other variables of code for when some dont worked, for example, in the [guide](https://vitepress.vuejs.org/guide/theme-nav), the way to put change the title of the page was with `siteTitle: ‘My Custom Title’`, but that did not work for me, so I search how was that code on the [DatagroveCR website](https://github.com/datagrovecr/website/blob/main/docs/.vitepress/config.js) and I saw that they only use `title: My Cusom Title`.
+- Finding other variations of code to try when code from the guides doesn't work, for example, in the [guide](https://vitepress.vuejs.org/guide/theme-nav), the way to change the title of the page was with `siteTitle: ‘My Custom Title’`, but that did not work for me, so I checked how that was done on the [DatagroveCR website](https://github.com/datagrovecr/website/blob/main/docs/.vitepress/config.js) and I saw that this site only used `title: My Cusom Title`.

+[//]: <The phrasing and some of the words here are not quite right in English.
+I tried to rephrase but if it doesn't properly convene your message please feel free to change it again!>

-I also had problems running the `npm run docs:dev`, first of all, because I always had use only `npm run dev`, but in this file, is necessary put de docs:dev, this because it is declare with that name.
+- I also had problems running the `npm run docs:dev`, first of all, because I always had use only `npm run dev`, but in this repository, it is necessary to use `docs:dev`, this because it is declared with that name.

+[//]: <Maybe you could add information about where this is declared?>

-The problem with running the code was not only the first time, every time that I close the code and another day want to run de code, I was having a problem because the website shows a error or just a white page.
+- Every time that I closed the code and then went to run it on another day the website showed an error or just a white page.I am working to solve this, but I think that the problem was that I did not add the basic files and packages.

 <img width="304" alt="image" src="https://user-images.githubusercontent.com/110420288/196098778-b15b97c5-2a59-4905-85bc-d4c0c5282215.png">

-I am working on solve this, but I think that the problem was hat I did not add the basic files and packages.

 ### Things that I learned
 First of all I learned about Vitepress, how to code, add images, logos and to change the title of the website.

+[//]: <How to code what?>

-Also, I learned that the markdow is basic for Vitepress, for example, my index is only Markdown and only with that have a nice look.
+Also, I learned that the markdown is basic for Vitepress, for example, my index is only Markdown and only with that have a nice look.

+[//]: <Phrasing here is again not entirely clear, maybe: I learned that Vitepress only really needs markdown to create a nice basic site.
+For example with this markdown as my index.md I already have a nice looking site.>

 ```
 # Welcome
 # To Datagrove Blog